Working with segments

 More information: Go live with publishable entities and track their status

-View, create, and manage your segments
+View and manage your segments

 To work with your segments, go to Marketing > Customers > Segments.
 This opens a standard list view, which you can use to search, sort, filter, create, and delete your segments.
 Open any segment to view its details, or select New to create a new one.

-Segment records provide several tabs for describing, defining, and reviewing the segment.
+After you have created a new segment and selected its initial type (as Described in the previous section), you'll also see any time you edit an existing segment.
+It provides several tabs for describing, defining, and reviewing the segment.
 Tabs are shown as a set of headings under the header, which shows the name of the segment.
 Select any of these headings to go to the relevant tab.
 Each tab is described briefly in the following subsections.

 The Definition tab